 The Audit Committee has sole authority to appoint and replace the Company's independent registered public accounting firm, which shall report directly to the Audit Committee, and is directly responsible for its compensation and oversight of its work.
 Each year the Audit Committee reviews our firm's qualifications, performance and independence in accordance with regulatory requirements and guidelines.
 This includes a review of the firm's internal quality control procedures, results of its most recent quality control reviews and steps taken to enhance the quality of its audits, and issues raised by recent government reviews, if any.
 The Audit Committee reviews auditor independence matters, the firm's audit strategy for GameStop, terms of the audit engagement, and the firm's capabilities and communications to the Audit Committee.
-In March 2016, the Audit Committee reappointed Deloitte as our independent registered public accounting firm for the fiscal year ending January 28, 2017.
-Further, when the Audit committee made the decision to change audit firms in 2014, the Audit Committee was directly involved in the selection of Deloitte's lead engagement partner.
+In March 2017, the Audit Committee reappointed Deloitte as our independent registered public accounting firm for fiscal 2017.

-In support of its selection of Deloitte as GameStop's independent registered public accounting firm, the Audit Committee took the following actions:
+In support of its reappointment of Deloitte as GameStop's independent registered public accounting firm, the Audit Committee took the following actions: